TataSher/CV/README.md

   <a href="https://github.com/TataSher"><img src="https://github.com/TataSher/nsherchenkova/blob/main/Resources/pattern.png" style="background-repeat: repeat-x;height: 200px;"/></a>
 </div>
  </p>

-I am a recent Makers Academy graduate keen to learn new things and excited to apply myself in a full-stack junior software engineer role.
+Architect turned software engineer - I am a recent Makers Academy graduate keen to learn new skills and excited to apply myself in a full-stack junior software engineer role.
+As a very creative and friendly professional, I love coming up with new ideas and realising them with a team of like-minded people.
-After many years of studying and practicing Architecture, I wanted a new challenge where I can apply my problem-solving skills and innate curiosity.
-I decided to join the world of Tech as it is the most fast-paced and innovative field at the moment.
-I happen to have a lot of software engineer friends and seeing this ever-evolving community also inspired the change in me.
-I am a very inquisitive and sociable person who likes working in a forward-thinking friendly environment and make amazing projects come to reality.
-With my previous experience as an Architect and newly acquired skills at Makers Academy, I feel that I am ready to join an interesting bunch of people and make great things together.
+After many years of studying and practicing Architecture, I wanted a new challenge where my problem-solving skills and innate curiosity can be applied.
+I decided to join the world of Tech with it being one of the most fast-paced and innovative industries.
+Having a close group of software engineer friends, I was able to see this ever-evolving community which has inspired this change in me.
+With my previous experience as an Architect and newly acquired skills at Makers Academy,  I am looking forward to working in a forward-thinking friendly environment to make amazing projects come to reality.

 ## Projects